razvanmarinescu/brain-coloring/README.md

 ``` pip3 install scipy ```
 ``` pip3 install numpy ```

 If the same error is obtained even after installing, it's probably because the packages are installed in the default system-wide python instead of the local python.
-See this answer for how to do this:
+See this answer for how to fix this:

 https://blender.stackexchange.com/questions/5287/using-3rd-party-python-modules